PgBiel/elembic/src/element.typ

                   and verify-filter(synthesized-fields, eid: eid, filter: filter, ancestry: if "may-need-ancestry" in filter and filter.may-need-ancestry { ancestry } else { () })
                 ) {
                   let rule = filters.rules.at(i)
+                  if new-global-data == none {
+                    // Only update style chain if at least one filter matches new-global-data = editable-global-data
+                  }
                   new-global-data += apply-rules(
                     if rule.kind == "apply" { rule.rules } else { (rule,) },
                     elements: new-global-data.elements,